-But the topic here is not the marchers, rather the Christian attitude towards protesters of real or percieved injustice, political or not.
-I regularly hear that feminism has no place in America, or whatever country, because women elsewhere has it worse.
+But the topic here is not the marchers, rather the Christian attitude towards protesters of real or perceived injustice, political or not.
+I regularly hear that feminism has no place in America, or whatever country, because women elsewhere have it worse.

 I think – correct me if I am wrong – that since God is just, and we should let his kingdom come on earth, we should be the first to speak up against – and even march against – injustice.

-Any given Zuma/ Trump voter could reply he does not believe the accusations, but the point remains: the average voter who does not believe a rape claim against a polititian does it for the simple reason that the voice of the accuser matters less to him than the voice of the accused.
+Any given Zuma/ Trump voter could reply he does not believe the accusations, but the point remains the average voter who does not believe a rape claim against a politician does it for the simple reason that the voice of the accuser matters less to him than the voice of the accused.

 Even then, she could still speak up for other women who are raped and assaulted.
 It may not have happened to her, but it happens all over the world.
 In luxurious mansions.
 In sparsely furnished apartments.
-In middle class homes behind picket fences.
+In middle-class Western homes behind picket fences.
 In corrugated iron shacks.
 Chances are that it happens to someone on her street.